learn-co-students/html-css-html-elements-code-along-html-000/README.md

 </html>
 ```

-Save your page, Command + s on Mac or Ctrl + s on windows.
-Then open the HTML page in your browser.
-From Terminal you can type `open index.html`.
+Save your page in the IDE.
+Then open the HTML page in your browser via the IDE.

 The page is currently blank because we haven't yet inserted any content into the body yet, but we can see our title at the top of the browser tab.